Drivetrain: A 107-horsepower electric motor is attached to a single-speed controller that sends the torque to the front wheels.

-The Nissan Leaf is doing a great job of convincing families that it would serve as a daily driver, and for 2014 has made the package even more appealing.
-New standard features include a rear-view monitor, while a full around-view monitor that shows a top-down view of what’s around you is now an option.
-Size-wise, the Leaf is somewhat larger than the Nissan’s compact Versa and, for comparison sake, nearly identical in size to Hyundai’s Elantra GT hatchack.
-That makes it big enough to comfortably transport up to five people and/or carry a respectable amount of cargo.
-Although not exactly a looker, the cute-in-its-own-way Leaf is definitely easy to spot, although it’s likely that you’ve never seen one in the flesh as they’re as rare as Ferraris.
-The inside is more pleasing and the control panel provides some unique operating functions, including connection to a “global data center” that allows drivers to receive assistance that ranges from technical support to entertainment selections.
+As good and green as it is, the Leaf is no match for sliding gasoline prices.
+It and other electrics and hybrids have seen their sales severely affected as shortsighted buyers swarm all over larger vehicles with equally larger (and thirstier) engines.
+Although not exactly a looker, the cute-in-its-own-way five-passenger Leaf hatchback is easy to spot.
+The inside is pleasing, however, and the control panel provides some unique operating functions, including connection to a “global data center” that allows drivers to receive assistance that ranges from technical support to entertainment selections.
 A dash-mounted display shows the level of battery power (or range) remaining and also indicates the location of the closest charging stations.
-Yet another optional system can remotely switch on the air conditioning through a cell-phone command and a remote-controlled timer can be preset to begin recharging the 192 lithium-ion battery cells located beneath the passenger compartment.
-The Leaf’s 80-kilowatt electric motor, which operates through a single-speed controller, produces the equivalent of 107 horsepower and 207 pound-feet of torque.
-Fully charged, the Leaf’s top speed is 90 mph with a maximum range — not average range — of about 100 miles.
-The range might be sufficient, but if using a standard 110-volt outlet a full recharge takes 16 hours, while a 220-volt home charging station that comes standard with the up-level SL model cuts the time in half.
-However, 2014 models can get a special 6.6-kilowatt charger that reduces time by half again to about four hours.
-Quick refills using a special high-voltage DC (direct-current) fast charger will still restore the batteries to 80 percent of capacity in about 30 minutes.
+Yet another optional system can remotely switch on the air conditioning through a smart-phone command and a remote-controlled timer can be preset to begin recharging the lithium-ion battery cells located beneath the passenger compartment.
+The Leaf’s 80-kilowatt electric motor produces the equivalent of 107 horsepower and 187 pound-feet of torque.
+Fully charged, top speed is 90 mph with a maximum range — not the likely range — of 84 miles.
+Optional for 2016 is a more energy-dense battery system that pushes that maximum to 107 miles.
+Either range might be sufficient for most typical commutes, but a full recharge using a standard 110-volt outlet takes 16 hours.
+A 220-volt home charging station cuts the time in half, so you will likely be opting for that.
+Quick top-ups via high-voltage DC (direct-current) public charging stations will restore the batteries to 80 percent of capacity in about 30 minutes.
 Base S models come with a trip computer, air conditioning, push-button start, power windows and locks, and 16-inch wheels.
-The SV comes with climate control, navigation system (helpful for finding the nearest charging port) and Bluetooth hands-free communications.
-The Leaf SL adds a rear-view monitor, universal remote and a photovoltaic solar panel spoiler that can supply energy to the Leaf’s 12-volt battery that runs head and fog lights.
+The SV comes with climate control and a navigation system (helpful for finding the nearest charging port).
+The SL adds a rear-view monitor, 17-inch wheels, a universal remote and a photovoltaic solar panel spoiler that can supply energy to the Leaf’s 12-volt battery that runs headlights and fog lights.
 The pack is warranted for eight years or 100,000 miles.